Saying no gently protects your time and keeps boundaries calm.

 4. Offer an alternative when you want to

-Only offer an alternative if you mean it.
-Otherwise, a clear no is kinder.
+Offer an alternative only if you mean it.
+Otherwise, keep the no clear.

 5. Use a simple boundary phrase